Sharad Navratri Dates India | Best Navratri Quotes

 Maa Shailputri is the symbol of auspicious beginnings.
 A ritual dedicated to her on the first day of Navratri signifies the beginning of a new venture or project.

-It is believed that Maa Shailputri blesses her devotees with strength, courage and determination to succeed in their endeavours.
+It is believed that Maa Shailputri blesses her devotees with strength, courage, and determination to succeed in their endeavors.

 Navratri Day 1